tinayating/Chinese-NLP/README.md

 # Chinese-NLP
-This repository is used for sharing the codes of Chinese NLP project
+This repository is used for sharing the part of the codes of Publicis Chinese NLP project